 Lectures

 The Cleveland Archaeological Society (CAS) is a local chapter of the Archaeological Institute of America (AIA).
 Each year, CAS sponsors a series of lectures.
-Lectures will be held in person and on Zoom, with the exception of our February 2024 lecture, which will be held exclusively on Zoom.
-In person venues will change so please double check where the lecture is being held each month.
+Lectures will be held in person at the Cleveland Museum of Art and on Zoom, with the exception of our February 2025 lecture, which will be held exclusively on Zoom.
 All lectures are free and open to the public, except for our May Fundraiser.

 Preregister for Zoom